mwaseem75/iris-AgenticAI/README.md

 To run the Application, Navigate to [**http://localhost:8002**](http://localhost:8002)
 ![image](https://github.com/user-attachments/assets/71a7d091-b7d0-4650-b0a9-1439363bb47f)

-## About OpenAI Agents SDK
-The OpenAI Agents SDK enables you to build agentic AI apps in a lightweight, easy-to-use package with very few abstractions.
-It's a production-ready upgrade of our previous experimentation for agents, Swarm.

-####  Main features of the SDK:
-Agent loop: Built-in agent loop that handles calling tools, sending results to the LLM, and looping until the LLM is done.
-Python-first: Use built-in language features to orchestrate and chain agents, rather than needing to learn new abstractions.
-Handoffs: A powerful feature to coordinate and delegate between multiple agents.
-Guardrails: Run input validations and checks in parallel to your agents, breaking early if the checks fail.
-Function tools: Turn any Python function into a tool, with automatic schema generation and Pydantic-powered validation.
-Tracing: Built-in tracing that lets you visualize, debug and monitor your workflows, as well as use the OpenAI suite of evaluation, fine-tuning and distillation tools.

 #### Agent
 Agents are the core building block in your apps.
 An agent is a large language model (LLM), configured with instructions and tools.
 Basic configuration